TolaniAdedunmola/Pie-Day-Dataset/README.md

 | Organic?               | Indicates whether the pie is organic or not                                 |
 | Total Cost             | The total cost associated with the order, calculated as Quantity * Cost      |

-### Description of "Total Cost" Field:
-- **Total Cost**: The total cost of the order, calculated as the product of the quantity of pies ordered (`Quantity`) and the cost per unit (`Cost`).
-This field represents the overall monetary amount spent on pies for each order.

-Please refer to this data dictionary for understanding the structure and meaning of the columns in the Pie Day dataset.
-If you have any questions or require further information, feel free to reach out!

 ## Dataset Usage
 You can download the dataset file from [here](link_to_dataset_file).